Contaminated Oil Boom Procedures

 Recommended Way to Dispose and Clean a Contaminated Boom

-Question on the disposal of contaminated oil boom.
-What is the recommended way of disposal for a contaminated boom or can it be cleaned and reused?
-Do you know how they are dealing with the oily water, millions of gallons they are recovering now?
+Question: on contaminated oil boom procedures: What is the recommended way of procedure for a contaminated boom or can it be cleaned and reused?
+Do you know how they are dealing with the millions of gallons of oily water they are recovering now?

 Similarly, if you are planning on reusing an oil boom, please make sure the boom materials itself has been properly and completely cleaned.
 This helps prevent the spreading of one contaminate to a different site.

-When cleaning an oil spill boom, Granite Environmental's tech team recommends that the floating boom (other other equipment) be cleaned in a Secondary Containment Product.
-This keeps the materials completely contained and allow the water to stay safely put in one location, rather than flowing around to various spots.
+When cleaning an oil spill boom, Granite Environmental's tech team recommends that the floating boom (and other equipment) be cleaned in a Secondary Containment Product.
+This keeps the materials completely contained and allow the water to stay safely put in one location rather than flowing around to various spots.
 In this secondary containment product, water can be treated or cleaned prior to it leaving your site.

 Secondary containment products that have been used for this type of cleanup application have included: